Annie has been featured in New York Magazine’s “Beginnings: The Breakthrough Moments” alongside Connie Britton, George Clooney, and Yoko Ono.

 "Some of the wisest words on financial planning this year come from a poker champion named Annie Duke." -Larry Light, AdviceIQ

-Whenever we have to make a choice based on less than perfect information or with consequences over time, we are using decision strategy.
-In the workplace, success depends on how we make those choices.
+In the workplace, success depends on how we make those choices through decision strategy.
 Everyone, from the newest employees to the principals, is part of the continuous cycle of deciding and learning.
 These same strategies determine the quality of choices in relationships, health and lifestyle, investing and consumerism, and parenting.
 Drawing on the unique combination of training as a behavioral scientist and 20 years as a professional poker player, Annie Duke offers frank assessments of the challenges presented by decision strategy and practical ways of confronting those challenges.

 “Annie showed us how to scale thoughtful risk taking in a complex organization and in so doing realize the dream of Collaborative Agility!
 And she helped me hold up a mirror to my own biases and self-limiting beliefs, helping me let go and grow toward becoming the leader I have always wanted to be.”